Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Building strong networks can lead to the creation of new opportunities for work and further advancements.
+- Building strong networks could lead to new job opportunities and advancements.

-- Negativity is not acceptable in any work environment.
+- Negativity is not a good thing in any work environment.

-- Insufficient commitment can lead to errors burning out, mistakes, and internal anger.
+- Insufficient commitment can lead to errors as well as burnout and internal anger.

-- Reduce stress by learning Time Management Techniques and gaining the ability to delegate tasks that are not popular.
+- Reduce stress by practicing Time Management techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals

-Which Ways Can You Network Better?
+How Can You Network Better?

-- Join online forums related to your specialization
+- Join online forums and communities related to your subject

-- Volunteer to help with organizational tasks
+- Volunteer for organizational work

 - Participate in employee resource groups